-Future Land Use
+2017 Future Land Use

-Figure 9 shows the current future land use designations for the Study Area.
+Figure 9 shows the 2017 current future land use designations for the Study Area.
 Most of the Study Area is designated as the Central Business District, except the area in the southeast; this area is designated Neighborhood Business and for residential uses.
-The proposed future land use map is shown in Figure 10.
+The draft land use designation map is shown in Figure 10.